 Grootberg Lodge Education Fund

-Currently 60 people are directly employed at by the lodge while another ten are employed by the conservancy.
-We are also strongly committed to support the #Khoadi//Hoas community by directly assisting the access to education of the most disadvantaged children from the area.
-An education fund has been set up to assist with the renovation of one of only two primary schools in the Grootberg area.
-The trust will also lend support to children whose parents can not afford tuition fees and other requirements pertaining to the children’s education.
+Currently, 46 members of the conservancy are directly employed by Grootberg Lodge.
+Another nine employees are from outside the community.
+We are also strongly committed to support the #Khoadi//Hoas community by directly assisting with access to education for the most disadvantaged children from the area.
+The education fund has made money available for the renovation of one of the only two primary schools in the Grootberg area.
+The fund also assists with tuition fees if parents cannot afford them and other requirements in connection with the children’s education.

 Every bit helps

-Thanks to the support and direct engagement of the public, we plan to renovate the structures of the Eduard Garoeb Primary School including the kitchen, dormitory and classrooms.
-At present there is only one toilet for more than 250 students and beds in the dormitory are without mattresses.
-An estimated N$1 000 000.00 needs to be raised in order for all the renovations to be completed.
+With the support and direct engagement of the public we plan to renovate Eduard Garoeb Primary School including the kitchen and dormitory.
+At present there is only one toilet for more than 250 learners and beds in the dormitory are without mattresses.
+An estimated N$1 000 000.00 needs to be raised to complete all the renovation and refurbishing work.

-A scholarship has been set up to support the plight of needy learners to enable them to afford boarding school fees, education materials as well as school uniforms.
-Children are selected by a Committee composed of members of the community and Grootberg Lodge management based on the following criteria:
+A scholarship programme has been set up to support needy learners with funds for boarding school fees, education materials and school uniforms.
+Children are selected by a committee, composed of members of the community and Grootberg Lodge management, based on the following criteria:

-- Single parents head of household – particularly women-headed households
+- A single parent heads the household – particularly women-headed households

 - Children with disabilities